THE FOLLOWING MAY NOT BE REPRODUCED

 Designers should be able to light almost any space

-Have you often gotten back stage at other productions?
+Do you often go back stage at other productions?

 If so, what is noticed by you the most?

 I go to many shows and events outside my own in the run of a season, but don't get back stage as often as I would like.
 When I do, I look for organisation.
 I look to see how the Road Manager or Stage Manager has things laid out for the techs and crew.
 Are there spare items readily accessible?
 Are there power outlets where they might be necessary?
 Does each stage crew person have a flashlight?
-Is it suitable for backstage work?
+Is it suitable for backstage work, or is it (shudder) a cell phone in `flashlight' mode?

 I also look to see if there is proper work and task lighting.
 This is an area where many productions are weak.
 The best backstage areas have walking paths clearly illuminated without glare into the eyes of those moving along those paths.
 Each station such as the stage manager's desk, the script lectern, the props table, the guitar corral, the fast-repair location or whatever, is out of the way but close to the action.
 Each has its own electrical outlets along with adjustable, well-shielded lights shining only onto the task area of each.